Venkysanju246/Triveous_CA/README.md

 - **Token Generation:** Generates access tokens for user authentication and authorization.

+-  **Cookies** - Implemented cookies for session management and user authentication.

 - **OpenAI Integration:** Integrates with OpenAI to enhance product descriptions and correct grammar mistakes in real-time.

 ## API Documentation